Ttang8/Ka-Ching/docs/README.md

 [heroku]:

-## Minimum Viable Product
+## Background and Overview

 Ka-Ching is a mobile application allowing users to sell and buy items either near their geolocation and browse from an index of categorized items.
-This application will be built using React Native in the front-end, and Node.js along with Express and Mongodb, Mongoose, and Mocha for testing on the back-end.
 By the beginning of week 12, this app will, at a minimum will satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling.

+## Minimum Viable Product

 - [ ] Have a Demo Page
 - [ ] Production README